 Book in advance.
 For planes, buses and coaches, the best prices are available if you book well in advance, and if you can be a little bit flexible with your timings.
 Avoid travelling at peak times (usually 0630 – 0930 & 1530 – 1830).

 Use the right booking site.
 For train tickets, we recommend The Trainline, which we have found to be the most user friendly option.
-Opt to pick up your tickets from the station to avoid postal charges.
-Another popular option for buying train tickets from abroad is Rail Europe, whilst they do charge a booking fee, they also let you book tickets for destinations all across Europe, and so are a handy one stop shop for all your ticket needs.
+Opt to pick up your tickets from the station to avoid postal charges, or use their e-ticket option.
+They also let you book tickets for destinations all across Europe, and so are a handy one stop shop for all your ticket needs.